ea4k/klogserver/README.md

 Read the Changelog (windows users, rename to Changelog.txt) to see the changes from one version to another.

 ## Running KLogServer
+You can run:
- klogserver -i interface -p port klogserver -h for help.
+ - klogserver -i interface -p port
+ - klogserver -h for help.

 ## Contact